Vegan leather portrays itself to be ethical, sustainable, & more environmentally friendly than animal-derived leather.

 Remember that the global synthetic leather market in 2019 was valued at $29.3 billion and is projected to reach $40.9 billion by 2027.

-A material that is meant to perfectly mimic a material that is already available.
+A material that is meant to mimic a perfect material that is already available.
 And more importantly, a material that would otherwise be wasted and is 100% organic.

 As a result of this hidden information, billions of plastic bottles are now polluting the planet.